JoyOffiong/BackgroundColorChanger/README.md

-# BackgroundColorChanger
+# Blaqkly
-A single page website that changes the background color with the next and prev buttons
+A single page website that changes the background color with the next and prev buttons, also, you can view the colors, their source code, and add a gradient

-To run it locally, you need to run live server.